compwron/compwron.github.io/_posts/2019-10-02-entry-level-dev-jobhunt-checklist.md

 Also, getting better at coding over time will improve your chances of standing out and getting hired.

+### Words, linguistics, and fitting in

+It is often important to be able to talk like engineers - like being able to talk about data structures and algorithms by name.
+For example: "I did a mock technical interview today at my apprenticeship and when describing runtime complexity I actually started describing an algorithm and then was told “that’s right but you could have just said ‘linear search’”" Even for companies which are theoretically excited about non traditional backgrounds, it is safe to assume that you will go farther faster, the sooner that you can key into that CS-style shared vocabulary.

 ### More about twitter